2) The Sabbath in God's Law

 The commandment includes three elements:

-“The Sabbath is the sign of the fourth commandment.
-It alone, among all the ten, reveals both the name and the title of the Lawgiver.
-It is the only one that shows by what authority the law was given.” — Ellen G. White, The Great Controversy, p.
-452
+“The fourth commandment is the only one of all the ten in which are found both the name and the title of the Lawgiver.
+It is the only one that shows by whose authority the law is given.” — Ellen G. White, Patriarchs and Prophets, p.
+307, par.
+2.

 Which Day is the Sabbath?